 I’ve been taking a different sort of holiday.
 This summer, and for the first time in twelve years, I’m taking a break from writing every day, either early morning on weekdays before I go to work or later in the morning on weekends.

-It’s a routine I got into in 2009 when I started working on my first novel Sons and Fathers (2014), and it’s one I’ve kept up through my second, The Art of Being Lewis, (2019), my third, The Great Goldbergs, which will be released in 2022, and my fourth, The CEO, which is with my publisher.
+It’s a routine I got into in 2009 when I started working on my first novel Sons and Fathers (2014), and it’s one I’ve kept up through my second, The Art of Being Lewis, (2019), my third, The Great Goldbergs, which will be released in 2022.

 But it wasn’t easy to break a habit that had stood me in good stead for over decade.
 At first I felt incomplete, or like I was slacking off.
 And then gradually I realized my writing holiday was a just reward for twelve years of effort and dedication and a burst of productivity over the last couple years.

-In addition to the fourth novel, which I completed toward the end of 2020, I also wrote a book of short stories.
-Called Stories of My Father’s Courage, the collection was inspired by stories my father told me when I was growing up and also some of my experiences as both a child and a father.
+Earlier this year, I also completed a collection of short stories.
+Called Stories of My Father’s Courage, the manuscript was inspired by stories my father told me when I was growing up and also some of my experiences as both a child and a father.
 And I’ve completed a second book of poems.
 All this to say, I found I needed a break from the hard work that goes into writing a novel.

 In addition to taking a break from writing literary novels, I found I also needed a break from reading them.
 I just wanted to be entertained.
 So I’ve plunged into Lee Child’s Jack Reacher series and after a few short months, I find myself on book 26 or 27.
 I’ve lost count and all I know is that I have only one or at most two more to read.